 After the procedure, you will have at least 3 follow-up appointments at 10, 30 and 90 days after the operation.
 The follow-up appointments are highly important and must be attended for wound management.
 Failing to follow the post-surgical guidelines and attend your appointments is likely to adversely affect the outcome of your surgery and may put your health at risk.

-This procedure can help to minimise the visible signs of aging and enhance your self-confidence by making you look and feel younger.
+This procedure can help to minimise the visible signs of ageing and enhance your self-confidence by making you look and feel younger.

 Am I a suitable candidate for the operation?